A college's "cost of attendance"—the average cost to attend for a single year—is one of the biggest factors in your financial aid award.

 What's Included in the COA

-Here are some reported COAs for the 2011–2012 academic year.
-The figures are for undergraduates living on campus and enrolled in liberal arts programs.
-They do not include transportation costs.
-You can look up the cost of attendance at other four-year colleges using CollegeData's College Match search tool.
+Here are some COAs that colleges reported for the 2017-2018 academic year.
+These costs are for undergraduates living on campus and enrolled in liberal arts programs.

 Public colleges (for state residents):